 To enhance your child’s oral health, ensure they consume a wide variety of food, including fruits, calcium-rich cheese, and veggies.
 Do not feed your little champ too much fruit juice.
 Instead, encourage the intake of water while limiting sugary sweets to avoid cavity formation.

 As your kid grows older, they will develop their personality.
-You will begin to notice that they become stubborn to dental routines and will not stay still to brush their teeth.
+You will notice that they become stubborn to dental routines and will not stay still to brush their teeth.
 You need to develop strategies that will ensure that you practice proper dental care while they are young.
-Other than that, always ensure that your child eats a healthy meal and that you visit the dentist often.
+Also, always ensure that your child eats a healthy meal and that you visit the dentist often.